amergin/epimetal/docs/project/docs/userguide.md

 ![Task actions](img/navbar_task_actions.png)

-*Circular progress bar and a button for cancelling the computation.*
+*Circular progress bar and a button for cancelling any active computational tasks.*

 ### Side menu
 The side menu content varies based on the active view and state of the application.
 To increase the width of the actual page contents, the menu can be hidden by pressing **Hide this menu**.